 - Dragon Age: The Templar's anti-magic abilities are exclusive to them among the Ferelden warriors.
 Also, Blood Magic.

-- The Elder Scrolls: Necromancy tends to become this in times and places when it is illegal.
+- Necromancy tends to become this in times and places when it is illegal.
+Practitioners must meet in secret to share knowledge and related paraphernalia.

 - Street Fighter: The Ansatsuken fighting style